 So, what are some effective ways to communicate with teens, even when disrespectful?

-- honest and open conversations about their perspectives, feelings,
+Encourage honest and open conversations about their perspectives, feelings, and experiences.

 Teens need a stable adult to mirror their emotions and connect the dots of their behaviors and decisions.
 Since their decision-making is often short-sighted, focusing on your relationship with your teen gives you the opportunity for influence.